jmt329/PitchShifter/README.md

 #### Design

-The EBAB wrapper instantiates a circular buffer and filter for each audio channel as seen in Figure 8.
+The EBAB wrapper instantiates a circular buffer and filter for each audio channel as seen in Figure 8, which enables independent voice effects on each of the two external speakers.
 The inputs to each of these modules are data/valid pairs.
 Since audio samples are coming in at 96 kHz and the FPGA is clocked at 50 MHz, each output sample is computed much faster than a new output sample.
 For this reason we simplified from a full valid/ready latency insensitive interface to just data/valid pairs.
 Incoming read data is stored in each circular buffer whose output is connected to a Butterworth filter.
 The output from the filter is ready to be written to the audio out FIFO.

 ![][ebab_sm]
 <p align="center">